Idiom Examples That Break the Grammar Mold

 Sometimes, I’m all thumbs.
 In other words: clumsy.
 I’m not actually all of the thumbs (I am only two of them, and then only by synecdoche), and “clumsy” is only one word.
 These idioms may not follow plural rules, but these statements make sense — and they’re true.
 I dropped an egg on the floor the other day during an attempt at making chilaquiles.

-Special cases, such as AP title case, might require you to capitalize all important words.
+Special cases, such as AP title case, might require you to capitalize all important words in an idiomatic phrase.
 For example, you would want to capitalize the “on” in the idiomatic phrase “bank on” in the headline “Smart Money To Bank On Bear Market in 2024.”
 You’re just putting a figurative layer on top of the existing AP guideline: to capitalize prepositions if they’re part of a verb phrase.

 In another example, “Newly Discovered Number Has Mathematicians at Sixes and Sevens,” I would not capitalize “at” or “and.”
 The idiom here is standing in for “confused,” an adjective.
 Therefore, the phrasal verb rule does not apply.